Channel-3-Eugene/tribd/urihandler/README.md

 ### Handlers provided

 - File Handler: Perform file operations, including reading from and writing to files, with support for named pipes (FIFOs).
+- IPC Handler: Send and receive data using Unix domain sockets.
 - UDP Handler: Handle UDP data transmission with support for both sending and receiving data.
 - TCP Handler: Manage TCP connections for sending and receiving data.